feathersjs/docs/guides/basics/starting.md

 cd feathers-basics
 ```

-Since any Feathers application is a Node application, we now create a default [package.json](https://docs.npmjs.com/files/package.json) using `npm`:
+Since any Feathers application is a Node application, we can create a default [package.json](https://docs.npmjs.com/files/package.json) using `npm`:

 ```
 npm init --yes